6318 Ventura Drive

 Lights Off Golf is the perfect place to go for a date or with friends.
 At night, the golf balls, the green and the putters all glow in the dark thanks to black lights and special paint.

 Right outside of the Don Harrington Discovery Center sits a large steel structure.
 This monument is dedicated to helium, the gas that originally brought prosperity to Amarillo.
-At one point in time, Amarillo was the world's only commercial producer of helium.
+At one point of time, Amarillo was the world's only commercial producer of helium.
 The monument is dedicated to the importance of helium in the building of Amarillo's economic development and growth as a city.

 The historic Llano Cemetery was created by a group of dedicated volunteering women in 1901 and continues to be preserved as a notable heritage site in Amarillo.
 Picturesque Statues from the turn of the 20th Century can still be found on the property.